josiah-tesfu/Mail-Bites/README.md

 # Mail Bites
-Mail Bites is a unique, innovative application designed to reduce the time and effort spent checking emails.
+Mail Bites is an application designed to reduce the time and effort spent checking emails.

 ## Features
 ### Email Summarization